Topic: Windows 10 End-of-Support

 What can I do?

-There is a lot to do when Windows 10 is getting close to its end of support.
+There is a lot to do when Windows 10 is out of support.
 Let's look at what you can do:

 1. Upgrade to Windows 11